terraform-aviatrix-modules/terraform-aviatrix-azure-transit/README.md

 key | description
 :--- | :---
-vnet | The created vnet as an object with all of it's attributes.
-This was created using the aviatrix_vpc resource. transit_gateway | The created Aviatrix transit gateway as an object with all of it's attributes. azure_vnet_name | The Azure vnet name created azure_rg_name | The Azure resource group name created
+[vnet](https://registry.terraform.io/providers/AviatrixSystems/aviatrix/latest/docs/resources/aviatrix_vpc) | The created VNET as an object with all of it's attributes.
+This was created using the aviatrix_vpc resource.
+[transit_gateway](https://registry.terraform.io/providers/AviatrixSystems/aviatrix/latest/docs/resources/aviatrix_transit_gateway) | The created Aviatrix transit gateway as an object with all of it's attributes. azure_vnet_name | The Azure vnet name created azure_rg_name | The Azure resource group name created